searxng/searx-instances/.github/ISSUE_TEMPLATE/comment-instance.md

 ---
-name: Comment instance
+name: Comments an instance
-about: Change comments and "safe" status
+about: Comments about an existing instance on searx.space
-title: 'Comment: <searx instance url>'
+title: 'Comment <searx instance url>'
 labels: instance
 assignees: ''

 ---

 <!--
-Replace <searx instance url> in the title
+Replace <searx instance url> in the title.
 -->